There are five generations of Programming languages. They are:

 These are low-level assembly languages used in kernels and hardware drives.

 Fourth Generation Languages :

 These are languages that consist of statements that are similar to statements in the human language.
 These are used mainly in database programming and scripting.
-Example of these languages include Perl, Python, Ruby, SQL, MatLab(MatrixLaboratory).
+Examples of these languages include Perl, Python, Ruby, SQL, and MatLab(MatrixLaboratory).

 Fifth Generation Languages :

 These are the programming languages that have visual tools to develop a program.
 Examples of fifth-generation languages include Mercury, OPS5, and Prolog.